nairihar/funthreads/README.md

 Execute a function in a thread.

 #### Parameters
-`Task (Function)`: The function to be executed in a thread.
+`- Task (Function)`: The function to be executed in a thread.

-`...params (any)`: Additional arguments to be passed to the Task function.
+`- ...params (any)`: Additional arguments to be passed to the Task function.

 The `executeInThread` function allows you to execute a given task function in a dedicated thread, similar to the behavior of `setTimeout` or `setInterval`.
 You provide the main function to be executed, along with any additional arguments (...args) that should be passed to the given function.